• Menu

 Wear safety gear.

 Put on eye protection such as goggles or safety glasses.
-Also, wear a ventilation mask to guard yourself against dangerous vapors.
+Also, wear a ventilation mask to guard yourself against dangerous vapours.
 It is also recommended you wear gloves and long sleeves because the material could splash.

 Create proper ventilation.